Transportation in Washington, D.C.: Metrobus

 Metrobus is a bus service operated by Metro, consisting of 176 bus lines serving 12,301 stops, including 3,133 bus shelters and nearly every Washington Metro station.
 In fiscal year 2006, Metrobus provided 131 million trips, 39% of all Washington Metro trips.
 It serves D.C. and the inner ring of suburban counties.
 Like the Washington Metrorail, the Metrobus is operated by WMATA and riders can pay with a SmarTrip Card.
 Overall, there are 269 bus routes serving 11,129 stops and 2,554 bus shelters across the city and inner suburbs.

 The Metrobus runs the Richmond Highway Express, a limited-stop bus route between the King Street–Old Town station of the Yellow and Blue lines of the Washington Metro and Fort Belvoir.
 The route runs along U.S. Route 1 in Fairfax County, Virginia.
 Additionally, Metrobus runs the Metroway bus rapid transit line in Arlington, Virginia, and Alexandria, Virginia.

 DC Circulator

-DC Circulator is a downtown circulator bus system owned by the District of Columbia Department of Transportation, with routes connecting points of interest in the city center.
-The DC Circulator includes 139 stops across 6 lines (with a 7th coming seasonally).
-The DC Circulator only costs $1.00 to ride, and takes passengers through central Washington, especially along the tourist-dense locations of the National Mall and surrounding area.
+DC Circulator was a downtown circulator bus system owned by the District of Columbia Department of Transportation, with routes connecting points of interest in the city center.
+The DC Circulator used to include 139 stops across 6 lines (with a 7th coming seasonally).
+The DC Circulator used to cost $1.00 to ride, and took passengers through central Washington, especially along the tourist-dense locations of the National Mall and surrounding area.